EldonGabriel/eldongabriel.github.io/_posts/2026-04-14-report-memory-architecture-ram-technologies.md

 ## 2.1 Key Takeaways

-* System stability depends heavily on RAM quality and compatibility.
+* System stability depends heavily on the RAM quality and compatibility.
-* Using the correct RAM size ensures systems can handle workloads efficiently.
+* Using the correct RAM size ensures that the systems can handle workloads efficiently.
-* Testing is needed to confirm the system uses full memory speed.
+* Testing is required to confirm that the system uses the full memory speed.
 * Performance depends on both speed (frequency) and timing (latency).